 Insurance is an integral part of Australians’ lives, from car to home, pet, contents and more.
 Insurance can be a lifeline if an accident happens, but it doesn’t make the recurring payments any easier to swallow in the meantime.
 To get that peace of mind without burning a hole in your wallet, you’ll need to get the best possible deal for your insurance.
 Your credit score comes into play here as well.

 Simply put, people with high credit scores are more likely to be offered lower rates on their insurance.
 Insurance companies are all about measuring risk.
 While they won’t reject you just for having a poor credit history, you might find that the prices are quite steep.
 Repair that credit score and watch those costs drop, all while protecting your future.

 Don’t have a perfect credit score, but need a quick cash injection?

-Before you apply, there’s just a few simple boxes you’ll need to tick.
+Before you apply, there are just a few simple boxes you’ll need to tick.

 You must be:

 - Receiving a regular income into a personal bank account for at least the past 90 days;

 That’s all there is to it!
 If you can check off those then head to the top of our website and use our helpful loan calculator to start your application.
 We understand that some people have had past issues with lenders rejecting them based on their credit scores.
 Don’t worry!
 While we do conduct credit checks, it’s merely as part of our responsible lending practices, and we won’t judge you for it.
 We also take into account your full and current financial position to look for recent patterns of responsible spending behaviour.